-Methane (CH4) is the simplest, most stable and abundant alkane molecule in our planet.1 It is the main component of natural gas and a major problem in the atmosphere due to its contribution to greenhouse warming.2-4 There is a broad interest in the activation and conversion of methane into value added chemicals (aromatics, olefins, oxygenates).^{3, 4} This is a real challenge because of the high C-H bond strength (104 kcal/mol first bond dissociation energy), the absence of low-energy empty orbitals, and the presence of high energy occupied orbitals.5, 6 When dealing with the activation of methane, several descriptors and scaling relations have been examined for the cleavage of the first C-H bond in the hydrocarbon.5-11 In general, these descriptors and scaling relations provide guidelines to compare and predict the performance of potential new catalysts with that of existing materials used for C-H bond activation.^{5, 6, 9} They can be used to quickly determine whether a new material of interest can successfully activate methane and should be examined further.^{5, 6, 9} Computational volcanos have become the gold standard in the design of catalysts and scaling relations are generally considered to have a universal validity.^{6, 10, 12} In this work, we investigate how to use metalsupport interactions to break simple scaling relations and enhance catalytic activity for methane activation.
+Methane (CH4) is the simplest, most stable and abundant alkane molecule in our planet.1 It is the main component of natural gas and a major problem in the atmosphere due to its contribution to greenhouse warming.2-4 There is a broad interest in the activation and conversion of methane into value added chemicals (aromatics, olefins, oxygenates).^{3, 4} This is a real challenge because of the high C-H bond strength (104 kcal/mol first bond dissociation energy), the absence of low-energy empty orbitals, and the presence of high energy occupied orbitals.^{5, 6} When dealing with the activation of methane, several descriptors and scaling relations have been examined for the cleavage of the first C-H bond in the hydrocarbon.5-11 In general, these descriptors and scaling relations provide guidelines to compare and predict the performance of potential new catalysts with that of existing materials used for C-H bond activation.^{5, 6, 9} They can be used to quickly determine whether a new material of interest can successfully activate methane and should be examined further.^{5, 6, 9} Computational volcanos have become the gold standard in the design of catalysts and scaling relations are generally considered to have a universal validity.
+6, 10, 12 In the case of methane activation, volcano plots have been presented for metal or oxide systems.
+6,10,12 In this work, we investigate how to use metal-support interactions to enhance chemical reactivity for methane activation, breaking existing scaling relations,^{6,10} and moving into a different dimensional space.

-The probability of methane dissociation on the surface of late transition metals is rather low.13-15 The (111) surface of these metals is typically used as a benchmark in studies of C-H bond activation.16-18 For example, on the clean Pt(111) surface, the methane C-H dissociation probability is close to 1×10^{-8} at 25 °C.15 At room temperature, the dissociation results in deposited C and CH_x species on the platinum surface, and upon heating to 100-200 °C, the amount of adsorbed C increases and C-C coupling occurs generating ethylidyne (C2H3) and ethynyl (C2H) species.15 A carbonaceous layer eventually inhibits further dissociation of the C-H bond on Pt(111), deactivating its chemical and catalytic properties.15 Pt(100) and Pt(110)-(1×2) are more reactive towards methane than Pt(111),^{17, 18} but they still have problems with

-C-H bond breaking and undergo deactivation by the formation of a carbonaceous layer.
-Ni(111) and many surfaces of other late transition metals are also not efficient for the activation of methane.^{13, 16} A few oxide (IrO2) and low-loaded metal/oxide (M/CeO2, M= Ni or Co) systems can activate methane at low temperature.19-22 On the latter, it has been found that cooperative interactions between a single cation and an oxide centre can lead to a cleavage of the first C-H bond in methane with an effective energy barriers that are below 0.7 eV.19-23 But how general is this observation?
-It is important to establish if this type of phenomenon also occurs for other metal/oxide systems such as the Pt/CeO2 surface, since recent studies point to special electronic and chemical properties for Pt atoms in contact with ceria,24-26 but no systematic study has been performed for the interaction of methane with Pt/CeO2.
+The probability of methane dissociation on the surface of late transition metals is rather low. $^{13-15}$ The (111) surface of these metals is typically used as a benchmark in studies of C-H bond activation. $^{16-18}$ For example, on the clean Pt(111) surface, the methane C-H dissociation probability is close to 1×10^{-8} at 25 °C. 15 At room temperature, the dissociation results in deposited C and CH_x species on the platinum surface, and upon heating to 100-200 °C, the amount of adsorbed C increases and C-C coupling occurs generating ethylidyne (C2H3) and ethynyl (C2H) species.
+15 A carbonaceous layer eventually inhibits further dissociation of the C-H bond on Pt(111), deactivating its chemical and catalytic properties.
+15 Pt(100) and Pt(110)-(1×2) are more reactive towards methane than Pt(111), ^{17, 18} but they still have problems with C-H bond breaking and undergo deactivation by the formation of a carbonaceous layer.
+Ni(111) and many surfaces of other late transition metals are also not efficient for the activation of methane. ^{13, 16} A few oxide (IrO2) and low-loaded metal/oxide (M/CeO2, M= Ni or Co) systems can activate methane at low temperature.
+19-22 On the latter, it has been found that cooperative interactions between a single cation and an oxide centre can lead to a cleavage of the first C-H bond in methane with an effective energy barriers that are below 0.7 eV.
+19-23 But how general is this observation?
+It is important to establish if this type of phenomenon also occurs for other metal/oxide systems such as the Pt/CeO2 surface, since recent studies point to special electronic and chemical properties for Pt atoms in contact with ceria, 24-27 but no systematic study has been performed for the interaction of methane with Pt/CeO2.